 Amid those verbal assurances that the Obama administration is working towards the release of the Iranian detainees, Barrans said the ACLJ has focused its current efforts on Congress, which is in the midst of a 60-day period to review the Iran deal and might be able to exert some of its influence to help bring about the release of the prisoners.

-“Now we realize that Congress holds the key in their review of this deal to really put the pressure both on the U.S. government and those inside of Iran, who want the deal and a reduction of sanctions, to release the Americans with the threat that they would vote the deal down,” Barrans said.
+“Now we realize that Congress holds the key in their review of this deal to really put the pressure both on the U.S. government and those inside of Iran, who want the deal and a reduction of sanctions, to release the Americans with the threat that they would vote the deal down,” said Barrans.

 Meanwhile, as post-deal tensions heat up in Iran between hardliners and pragmatists, some observers fear that the hardliners may decide against releasing Abedini to show that they haven’t completely capitulated to the West.
 Pragmatists, in order to secure as much sanctions relief as possible for Iran, would presumably be more inclined to consider Abedini’s freedom.

 “There has definitely been increased violence inside of the prison by inmates towards Saeed, and tensions dramatically increased when the deal was signed.
-Certainly, his safety is compromised,” Barrans said.
+Certainly, his safety is compromised,” said Barrans.

 “Whether those holding the authority to release Saeed decide to make things more complicated and not release him, that is definitely a possibility,” she said.
 “The internal politics inside of Iran is always difficult because they don’t always take rational steps.”